Clemapfel/jluna/docs/manual.md

 120
 ```

-Where `auto` is deduced to `char
+Where `auto` is deduced to `char`, as `unbox<T>` always returns a value of type `T`.

 This way of explicitly moving values between states can be quite cumbersome syntactically, which is why `jluna::Proxy` does all of this implicitly.
-However it offers the fastest possible way to move values between states.
+In return, it offers the fastest possible way to move values between states.

 Note that `box<T>` and `unbox<T>` should always be called with an explicit template argument.
 This is to make sure a value is boxed / unboxed into what the user desired, eliminating the possibility of accidental implicit conversions reducing performance.